jacoblaw23/31257-Information-System-s-Development-Metholodlogies-Project/Report.md

 ## 3.2.
 POV Statements <a name="POV"></a>
 ### 3.2.1.
 Customer <a name="POV--Customer"></a>
-The customer needs to talk to the appropriate person over the phone to fulfil their needs as their needs will be filled by a RM whose speciality department matches their needs.
+The customer interested in a travel package needs to connect with a knowledgable person (RM) because otherwise the customer will obtain incomplete or incorrect information, and have an unsatisfying experience.

 ### 3.2.2.
 Relationship Manager <a name="POV--RM"></a>
-The relationship manager needs to receive calls from customers that match their specialities, because they will be able to help customers better as they are familiar with the specific area.
+The relationship manager (RM) needs to receive calls from customers interested in a travel package that the RM specialises in because then they can provide complete and correct information.

+The relationship manager needs to spend less time transferring calls to more suitable colleagues because that time is wasted.

 ### 3.2.3.
 Branch Manager <a name="POV--BM"></a>
-The branch manager needs to increase customer retention by improving customer experience through the process of assigning calls to RMs which are more suited to their skillset.
+The branch manager needs to improve the customer experience because customers are becoming increasingly dissatisfied with the available services.

 ## 3.3.
 HMW Statements <a name="HMW"></a>
 ### 3.3.1.
 Customer <a name="HMW--Customer"></a>
+* HMW connect customers to a knowledgable RM with an appropriate level of cultural understanding?
-* HMW connect to the correct department when calling?
+* HMW connect customers to a complete and correct source of travel package information?
-* HMW know the RM we are matched to matches our needs?

 ### 3.3.2.
 Relationship Manager <a name="HMW--RM"></a>
-*	HMW receive the calls specifically that match our speciality?
+* HMW ensure that RMs receive calls from customers related to their specialised understanding?
-*	HMW make this easier for us ?
+* HMW reduce the amount of redundant or unnecessary work performed by RMs?

 ### 3.3.3.
 Branch Manager <a name="HMW--BM"></a>
-*	HMW ensure the customers are satisfied with the service received?
+* HMW improve the customer experience?
+* HMW improve customer satisfaction?
-*	HMW ensure customers receive the right packages?
+* HMW ensure customers are sold the appropriate travel package?

 # 4. Reflection Statement <a name="Reflection"></a>